jyojay/Crowdfunding_ETL/README.md

 **Part 2: Create the Crowdfunding Database**
 In this section, using QuickDBD, we sketched an ERD to form a table schema of the four csv files we created in Part 2 above.
 We identified the dependencies between each table (primary and foreign keys) and the relevant datatypes for each column.

+Files We Created:
-Schema: crowdfunding_db_schema.sql
+ - Schema: crowdfunding_db_schema.sql
-ERD Diagram: ERD_crowdfunding_db_schema.png
+ - ERD Diagram: ERD_crowdfunding_db_schema.png
-SQL Code: Select_statements.sql
+ - SQL Code: Select_statements.sql

-**Part 3: Import Data into Crowdfunding Database** INSERT SENTENCE SUMMARY OF WHAT WE DID
+**Part 3: Import Data into Crowdfunding Database** Lastly, we created a SQL database in Postgres.
+Data was imported using python code in Juypter Notebook.
+ADD MORE INFORMATION.....

 Resource Files We Used:
   - campaign.csv